azzurri80/portfolio-page/README.md

 ## Description
 _My portfolio page is set up with an about me section, a list of goals, another list of my favorite things, and links to some of my projects._
 ## Setup
-* With an internet enable device go to the link below.
+* With an internet enabled device go to the link below.
 * [Click here](https://azzurri80.github.io/lil-bro/)**My Portfolio Page**
 * ### Technologies Used
 * * html